Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 Currently this can be

-- ssn : socical security number (11 digits)
+- ssn : social security number (11 digits)
 - orgno: organization number (9 digits)

 The value will be prefixed